Annex 1: Implementation

-212. The policies in this Framework are material considerations which should be taken into account in dealing with applications from the day of its publication.
-Plans may also need to be revised to reflect policy changes which this replacement Framework has made.
-This should be progressed as quickly as possible, either through a partial revision or by preparing a new plan.
+218. The policies in this Framework are material considerations which should be taken into account in dealing with applications from the day of its publication.
+Plans may also need to be revised to reflect policy changes which this Framework has made.

-214. The policies in the previous Framework will apply for the purpose of examining plans, where those plans are submitted 69 on or before 24 January 2019.
+220. The policies in the original National Planning Policy Framework will apply for the purpose of examining plans, where those plans are submitted on or before 24 January 2019.
 Where such plans are withdrawn or otherwise do not proceed to become part of the development plan, the policies contained in this Framework will apply to any subsequent plan produced for the area concerned.

-215. The Housing Delivery Test will apply from the day following the publication of the Housing Delivery Test results in November 2018.
-For the purpose of footnote 7 in this Framework, delivery of housing which was substantially below the housing requirement means where the Housing Delivery Test results published in:
+222. The Housing Delivery Test will apply the day following publication of the results, at which point they supersede previously published results.
+Until new Housing Delivery Test results are published, the previously published result should be used.
+For the purpose of footnote 8 in this Framework, delivery of housing which was substantially below the housing requirement means where the Housing Delivery Test results: